 What color combinations do you think would be amazing?

-You’ve probably read the disclaimer: craft eyes are not recommended for use in toys for children under the age of three.
+Even though craft eyes are often called safety eyes – they are not recommended for use in toys for children under the age of three.

 I’m often asked, “can I use buttons instead”?